Drednote/spring-boot-starter-telegram/README.md

 ## Installation

+**Sorry, for now it is not available to download the library from Maven Central.
+Use Releases for adding library with code in your project manually**

-To use the **Spring Boot Starter Telegram** library in your project, follow the instructions below based on your preferred build tool.
+~~To use the **Spring Boot Starter Telegram** library in your project, follow the instructions below based on your preferred build tool.~~

 ### Maven